 Consult your state’s board of education to determine the licensure requirements you’ll need to meet.

 Earn Your Master’s Online with Counseling@NYU

 We support your goal of changing lives as a school counselor, whether you have a background in education or you want to start a new, rewarding career.
-Take the next step and earn your master of arts in Counseling and Guidance from NYU Steinhardt online.
+Take the next step and earn your master of arts in School Counseling from NYU Steinhardt online.